arpitbbhayani/articles/blogs/phi-accrual.md

 In order to implement this, we keep a sampled Sliding Window holding arrival times of past heartbeats.
 Whenever a new heartbeat arrives, its arrival time is stored into the window, and the data regarding the oldest heartbeat is deleted.

-We observe that the arrival intervals follow a [Normal Distribution](https://en.wikipedia.org/wiki/Normal_distribution) indicating most of the heartbeats arrive within a specific range while there are a few that arrives late due to various network or system conditions.
-From the information stored in the window we can easily compute the arrival intervals, mean and variance which we require to estimate the probability.
+We observe that the arrival intervals follow a [Normal Distribution](https://en.wikipedia.org/wiki/Normal_distribution) indicating most of the heartbeats arrive within a specific range while there are a few that arrive late due to various network or system conditions.
+From the information stored in the window, we can easily compute the arrival intervals, mean, and variance which we require to estimate the probability.

-Since arrival intervals follow a Normal Distribution, we can integrate the [Probability Density Function](https://en.wikipedia.org/wiki/Probability_density) over interval `(t, ∞)` to get the probability of receiving heartbeat after `t` units of time.
+Since arrival intervals follow a Normal Distribution, we can integrate the [Probability Density Function](https://en.wikipedia.org/wiki/Probability_density) over the interval `(t, ∞)` to get the probability of receiving heartbeat after `t` units of time.
 Thus the expression for deriving this can be illustrated below.

 ![Estimating probability of receiving another heartbeat](https://user-images.githubusercontent.com/4745789/87231591-fbe8a680-c3d5-11ea-9427-d4cd66e8e717.png)

 We observe that if the process actually crashes, the value is guaranteed to accrue (accumulate) over time and will tend to infinity ∞.
-Since the accrual failure detectors outputs value in a continuous range we need to explicitly define thresholds crossing which we say that the system crashed.
+Since the accrual failure detectors output value in a continuous range, we need to explicitly define thresholds crossing which we say that the system crashed.

 # Benefits of using Accrual Failure Detectors